nho-sh/github-pr-reviewer/README.md

 >
 > — a programmer

 A `nodejs` based Github PR Reviewer which can be easily turned into a bot.
-This works on a GitHub repo, by finding open PR's and taking actions on them.
+This works on a GitHub repo, by finding (open) PR's and taking actions on them.

-Github PR Reviewer makes it very easy to interact with open pull requests, allowing you to focus fully on automating checks.
+Github PR Reviewer makes it very easy to interact with pull requests, allowing you to focus fully on automating checks.
 Every PR will be passing through your own rule-set, and where needed, the actions you define will be executed for each PR.

 ## Installation